The 15 Best Croissants In Melbourne

 The Lune croissant is well known throughout Melbourne, which explains the regular queues stretching out of the door.
 But don’t let this put you off, as there’s a reason many visitors flock to Lune during their stay.

 Kate Reid initially began the business back in 2012 and has seen nothing but success since.
-Their Melbourne branch has a small menu, but it doesn’t disappoint, as each croissant is made with attention and care.
+Their original Melbourne branch has a small menu, but it doesn’t disappoint, as each croissant is made with attention and care.

 If you prefer the classics, their traditional French croissant is flaky, buttery, and soft.
 However, for those that prefer something different, Lune bakes different monthly specials, such as their November Baklava Kouign Amann, or their September Roman Cream bun.